Dry Eyes and Dry Mouth? : Cure Sjogren’s Syndrome with Diet

 Always make sure that if you do eat your foods whole as opposed to mashed that they are soft enough to eat easily.

-9. Pancreatic Enzymes for Improved Digestion
+9. Pancreatic Enzymes Cor Improved Digestion

-In some cases with Sjogren’s syndrome, the pancreas can become inflamed and this will among other things, affect digestion.
-As the pancreas won’t be able to effectively excrete these enzymes, using a pancreatic enzyme supplement prior to meals will supply the digestive system with the necessary enzymes that may no longer be effectively excreted by the pancreas.
+In some cases with Sjogren's syndrome, the pancreas can become inflamed and this will among other things, affect digestion.
+As the pancreas won't be able to effectively excrete these enzymes, using a pancreatic enzyme supplement prior to meals will supply the digestive system with the necessary enzymes that may no longer be effectively excreted by the pancreas.
+Try this supplement.

-Dealing with Pain and Fatigue
+Dealing With Pain And Fatigue

 Any time the body is struggling with pain and inflammation or constant discomfort, it can be very tiring.
 Not only is it just tiring in general, but experiencing pain and discomfort often affects sleep quality or a person's ability to sleep at all.
 If you have another condition including Sjogren's syndrome that condition may also be causing the fatigue.
 The following tips can be very helpful.